-Yes you can withdraw your money anytime through the app or you can close your account anytime by using the email contact, email@example.com, to receive assistance in the account closure.
-Please note that uninstalling the app does not close your investment account, or cancel any pending/scheduled transactions.
+Yes you can withdraw your money anytime through the app or you can close your Australian account anytime by using the email contact, firstname.lastname@example.org, to receive assistance in the account closure.
+Please note, that this is for Australian customers only.
+Also note, that uninstalling the app does not close your investment account, or cancel any pending/scheduled transactions.

 What is a Product Disclosure Statement (PDS)

 When you opened you Acorns account you were sent a PDS.
 There is also a PDS on our website.
 A PDS is the document that contains information about the Acorns financial product including any significant benefits and significant risks, the cost of the Acorns financial product and the fees and charges that Acorns may receive.
 You should read the PDS carefully before deciding to open an Acorns Investment Account.

 My investment portfolio

 Acorns has constructed and offers you the choice of 5 portfolios, running from conservative (least risky) and aggressive (most risky) – please refer to the PDS for more information - these portfolios have different risk profiles and accordingly have different expected returns.
 You can use the iphone or android app or visit our website to see the selection of our portfolios, and read more about the underlying investments in the PDS we sent you.
 So you can choose a portfolio which best suits you.

 What is my investment portfolio?
 What do I own?

 Your investment portfolio is comprised of seven ETFs.
 ETFs trade like stocks and represent broad holdings of stocks, bonds or cash.
 For more information on ETFs please read this article.

 Can I change my portfolio?

 Yes, if you change your mind at any point, you always have the option to change your portfolio to one of the alternatives with no fees being charged for switching.
 We want you to be sure you’re comfortable with the risk level of whatever portfolio you choose.